 Check out my post on Kek Lok Si Temple for more pictures and information.
 If you’d like to visit the temple on a guided tour, then you can do so through Klook.
-Follow the link to book a Kek Lok Si Temple tour through Klook.
+Click on the link to book a Kek Lok Si Temple tour through Klook.

-Admission to Tropical Spice Garden is RM 29 per person, but it costs just RM 22 if you purchase it in advance through Klook.
+Admission to Tropical Spice Garden is RM 28 per person, but you may get a discount if you purchase it in advance through Klook.
 Follow the link for more information and to buy Tropical Spice Garden tickets through Klook.

 We went to Penang primarily to eat, but we didn’t want to eat at just any old hawker stall.
 In a place with Penang’s street food cred, we wanted to find the best, so I consulted trusted Malaysian and Singaporean blogs to find out exactly what dishes we should eat and more importantly, where we should try them.
-This list of 15 delicious things to eat in Penang is what I came up with.
+This list of Penang food guide is what I came up with.

 Many of the hawker stalls mentioned in this list have been run by the same family for generations.
 If you fly for food like we do, then I suggest going to as many of them as you can.